elvisvoer/erranto-site/blog/20-years-of-coding-part-2/index.md

 USB STICK!
 I guess it was faster than downloading it.
 Who knows!?

-My first task was to write a "toString" method in all the printer controller classes for logging purposes.
-"You'll basically need to serialize every object and your code cannot crash the app, it would be ridiculous for the logger to crash it", those were basically my instructions.
+My first task was to write a "toString" method in all the printer controller classes for logging purposes. _"You'll basically need to serialize every object and your code cannot crash the app, it would be ridiculous for the logger to crash it"_, those were basically my instructions.
 Yeah, no pressure, Elvis!
 And, oh Lord, C Plus Plus...C++...
 There's C, and there's C++.
 I don't want to start a war, but damn, operator overloading doesn't sit very well with beginners, especially not when it's all over the place and you stare at some `while` loops